 This is the mark of the London Assay Office.

 This shows the year that the article was marked.

-The Minimal Hallmark is just 3 of the marks.
-The sponsors mark, the millesimal mark & the year.
+There are 2 types of Hallmark; The Traditional Hallmark is all 5 Marks | The Minimal Hallmark is just 3 of the marks.
+The sponsors mark, the millesimal mark & the office mark.

-1. First, the article must be tested to see what materials it is made of.
+First, the article must be tested to see what materials it is made of.
 There are a few different ways to do this, shown here is the X-Ray Fluorescent Spectrometer test.

 This leaves a small mark on the stone.
 Chemicals are applied to the mark and from the reaction that takes place, an initial indication of the fineness is determined.
 This is the origin of the phrase 'coming up to scratch'.

-3. Most of our products are Hallmarked using lasers, however this specific piece (Silver Traditional Hallmark Bangle) has been designed to be Hand Struck.
-Handmarking is the most traditional method of Hallmarking and is carried out using a punch and hammer.
-This hallmark will last a lifetime.
+Most of our products are Hallmarked using lasers, however this specific piece (Silver Traditional Hallmark Bangle) has been designed to be struck by hand.

 Handmarking is the most traditional method of hallmarking and is carried out using a punch and hammer, this hallmark will last a lifetime.